rhyswd5/Movie-recommendation/README.md

 Each remaining movie is assigned a total score based on how closely it matches the user’s favourites across several attributes:

 - Year Similarity:
-Movies released within 5 years of a liked film receive higher points (up to 4), while those within 10 years receive fewer.
+Movies released within 5 years of a liked film receive 4 points, while those within 10 years receive 2.

 - Director Match:
 A direct match in director earns 6 points, emphasising the impact of directorial style.